 Twitter has generously doubled its character count to 280, but don’t forget that every link reduces that by 23 characters.
 You also get 20-character hashtags that allow you creative ways to define your product or service by, for example, including your location, notice of a sale, and whatnot.
 But hashtags also reduce your character count, so use them sparingly.

-Top tip: Instead of hashtags, focus your ad copy on limited time offers, free stuff, and calls to action.
+Top tip: Instead of hashtags, focus your ad copywriting on limited time offers, free stuff, and calls to action.

 Google Ads might just be the most restrictive when it comes to character limits – 30 characters per headline and 90 characters per product description.
 However, Google has some great tools that allow you to make the most of limited space.